NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandFHIRGenomicsImplementationGuide/backup/guides/FHIR-Genomics-Implementation-Guide/Home/FHIRAssets/Profiles/All-Profiles/Genomics-Bundle.page.md

 <a name="type"></a>
 #### type
+SHALL be present.
 The type of Bundle.
 This is expected to be `transaction` for Bundles POSTed to the central broker, `transaction-response` for responses to transaction Bundles returned by the broker and `searchset` for collections of resources returned in response to search (GET) requests, as per standard HTTP FHIR rules.
 ```json
 "type": "transaction",
 ```